-Yep, it may have been given a big nudge with the ketogenic diet movement, but we are loving the sugar free alternatives to the snack menus.
-Whether it’s with the use of sugar free sweeteners such as stevia, erythritol, monk fruit or xylitol, or even sugar free all together, these products can really be a god send in the transition from high sugar diets to no sugar diets, and adjusting our taste buds to eliminate sweet treats altogether.
+Sugar free has been given a big nudge with the ketogenic diet movement.
+These options are great sugar free alternatives to the snack menus.
+Sometimes they include the use of sugar free sweeteners such as stevia, erythritol, monk fruit or xylitol.
+Sometimes they are sugar free all together.
+Either way these products can be a godsend in the transition from high sugar diets to no sugar diet.
+They allow us to adjust our taste buds to eliminate sweet treats altogether.

 However, we do understand that sugar cravings don’t always come about from poor food choices.
 Wanting a sweet something can be a symptom of a number of causes, such as stress, fatigue, emotional ups and downs or metabolic syndrome.
 But sometimes it’s just an addiction because our bodies have grown accustomed to it, much like caffeine.
 Either way, the sugar free snack can help stabilise the body and reduces the cravings because even though our tongues can sense a sweet taste, our bodies do not get the sugar high with the subsequent energy crash.
 So, while this is not a long-term fix, it is certainly a great start in helping us change our habits towards healthier choices.